MfE-NZ/mfe-latex-templates/README.md

 At this point the following latex classes will be available for you to use:

- - mpi-aebr
+ - mfe-aebr
- - mpi-far
+ - mfe-far

-You will also have access to the `mpi` package.
+You will also have access to the `mfe` package.

 ## Documentation

-There is an example tex file `mpi-far.tex` showing how it can be used.
+There is an example tex file `mfe-far.tex` showing how it can be used.

 ## Incompatible Packages

-The mpi templates package will not work correctly with the following packages:
+The mfe templates package will not work correctly with the following packages:

  - subfig (use subcaption instead)